0xdomyz/head_first_design_patterns/README.rst

-Head first design principles
+Head first design patterns
 ==============================

-Example projects using patterns in the book: head_first_design_principles
+Example projects using patterns in the book: Head first design patterns